Fingerleaf Rodgersia foliage

 This attractive shade-loving groundcover is grown both for its large palm-like leaves that emerge a deep chocolate color, as well as the plumes of airy white flowers that tower above; must have evenly moist soil

 Fingerleaf Rodgersia features bold plumes of lightly-scented rose flowers rising above the foliage from late spring to early summer.
 Its attractive large textured oval palmate leaves emerge dark brown in spring, turning dark green in colour throughout the season.
-The fruit is not ornamentally significant.
 The red stems are very colorful and add to the overall interest of the plant.

 Fingerleaf Rodgersia is an herbaceous perennial with a rigidly upright and towering form.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.